South Australia has restrictions on what fruit, vegetables, and plant products can be brought into the state.

 Step 3.
 Eat or bin your fruit and fruiting vegetables

-If you don’t have an itemised receipt, you will need to ensure you eat or bin your produce that is restricted before entering the Riverland.
+Eat or bin fresh fruit and vegetables before entering the Riverland.
 View our fruit fly map to find the location of disposal bins.

 Step 4.
 Entering the Riverland

 If you are caught travelling with fresh fruit and vegetables from a fruit fly outbreak or suspension zone they will be seized and you may be fined.

 If you are unsure or need further information call the Fruit Fly Hotline 1300 666 010.